hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/pessimistic-locking.md

 **Notes**:

-- Other extra features related to locking such as FOR KEY SHARE, FOR KEY UPDATE, and table/column narrowing are not currently implemented.
+- Other locking modes such as FOR KEY SHARE, FOR KEY UPDATE, and table/column narrowing are not currently implemented.
 - Because of the internals of the SQL Server engine, some versions of this database may lock entire data pages rather than single rows.
 Use locks with caution in this database.